-- Where to Use: Great for walls and trim or front doors
+- Where to Use: Great for walls, millwork, and front doors

-Get inspired by the best blue paint colors for any style and energy you're trying to capture at home.
+Keep scrolling to get inspired by the best expert-approved blue paint colors for any style and energy you're trying to capture at home.

 Portolo Paints Revere

-For a calm vibe, go with a super-pale, "light blue with subtle gray and neutral undertones," advises Davis.
-Then introduce some soft grays, whites, pinks, and reds.
-Portola Paints Revere is the ideal shade if you're looking for something transitional and timeless to last throughout the years.
+For a calm vibe, go with a super pale, "light blue with subtle gray and neutral undertones," advises Jamie Davis, designer and co-founder of Portola Paints.
+Revere is the ideal shade if you're looking for something transitional and timeless to last throughout the years.
 You can play up the undertones of blue, or swap in greens.
 We also see this looking gorgeous with some chocolate brown pieces.

 Farrow & Ball Lulworth Blue